arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 ## Snapshots
 - **Data Lifecycle Manager (DLM)** can be used to automate the creation, retention, and deletion of snapshots of EBS volumes
+- Snapshots are incremental
+- Only the most recent snapshot is required to restore the volume

 ## RAID
 - **RAID 0**